dschalk/monads-for-functional-javascript/README.md

     }
   });
 ```
-##Asynchromous Processes With Either Promises or MonadItter
+##Asynchronous Composition: Promises or MonadItter

 Using the ES2015 Promises API inside of monads is easy.
 For example, consider the function "promise", defined as follows:
 ```javascript